-Looking for new ways to get your BCAAs in?
+Looking for BCAA recipes?
+Want to find a way to make you how to make BCAA taste better?
 Check out this refreshing recipe for BCAA popsicles and find out how to enjoy your post-workout recovery a little more.
 This recipe uses premium Supplement RX IntraEdge BCAA’s, which you can find affiliate links for below.
+You will also see links to the popsicle molds I use.

 Admittedly, until I did my own research and became a personal trainer, I didn’t know what BCAAs were.
 I’d heard of them, but thought that they were only for elite athletes and body builders.
 And of course I had no idea that you could make BCAA popsicles.